loveencounterflow/coffee-script/README.md

 asynchronous function—unlike the blocking `time.sleep()` you get with a language like Python.
 This means that while the script is running, you could very well be doing some other stuff during the breaks, which you can't when using a blocking `sleep()` function.
 And unlike a so-called 'busy loop'—basically `while time() < t1...`—CPU load will be near zero while the program is waiting.
-And still we have managed to arrange our stuff in a linear fashion; without `yield`, we would've been forced to write that stuff like
+Yet **we did manage to arrange our stuff in a linear fashion**; without `yield`, we would've been forced to write the same like

 ```coffeescript
 log "after"